minhthangdang/CharactersRecognition/README.md

 ## Usage

-Uncompress English.tar.gz into a folder and update the constant DATASET_PATH in train.py accordingly.
+Uncompress the file English.tar.gz into a folder and update the constant DATASET_PATH in train.py accordingly.

 To train the model: